-- 6.23 The level and location of development at Lutterworth is influenced by available development land, the need to prevent coalescence with nearby settlements traffic congestion and air quality in the town centre and landscape capacity. - 6.24 The latest strategic housing land assessment draft 2010 SHLAA Update has identified a total maximum capacity of 904 dwellings for Lutterworth.
-The implications of policies to safeguard separation areas, review employment land and seek to limit transport impacts on the town centre suggests that development of 500 dwellings and limited employment land (at a scale equivalent to replacing any future losses where needed) is appropriate.
-Such proposals would assist in a
+- 6.22 The level and location of development at Lutterworth is influenced by available development land, the need to prevent coalescence with nearby settlements, traffic congestion and air quality in the town centre and landscape capacity. - 6.23 The implications of policies to safeguard separation areas, review employment land and seek to limit transport impacts on the town centre suggests that development of 500 dwellings and limited employment land (at a scale equivalent to replacing any future losses where needed) is appropriate.
+Such proposals would assist in a positive impact on the Air Quality Monitoring Area (AQMA) and traffic growth on existing junctions along the High Street / Leicester Road route would be limited and should be possible to be accommodated within the existing junction arrangements. - 6.24 The policy seeks alternative measures to the provision of a Western Relief Road, for which a corridor was safeguarded in the Harborough District Local Plan 2001.
+Whilst an option of an alternative Eastern Relief Road was outlined in a report to the County Council in 2008, the cost of this route is prohibitive and it is unlikely to be delivered through public or private investment in the period to 2028.
+A strategy to seek to divert HGV traffic away from Lutterworth is presently supported by the District and County Council as part of an action point within the Local Transport Plan and Air Quality Management Plan.
+The most favoured approach in terms of development during the period to 2028 is to diversify the employment currently located adjacent to the A426 Leicester Road to reduce heavy goods traffic within the town and to undertake improvements to key junctions on existing routes to the west of the town and improve traffic calming within the town centre.
+Areas to the south and west of the town provide the best opportunity to accommodate additional HGV generating employment with the least impact on the town centre. - 6.25 Employment land in Lutterworth is mostly concentrated along the Leicester Road in a series of estates occupying the sites of former engineering works.
+During the lifetime of the strategy the approach will be to continue to move the character of the area away from large scale distribution activity to offices and light industrial uses and alternative forms of development where appropriate.

-- positive impact on the Air Quality Monitoring Area (AQMA) and traffic growth on existing junctions along the High Street / Leicester Road route would be limited and should be possible to be accommodated within the existing junction arrangements. - The policy seeks alternative measures to the provision of a Western 6.25 Relief Road, for which a corridor was safeguarded in the Harborough Local Plan 2001.
-Whilst an option of an alternative Eastern Relief Road was outlined in a report to the County Council in 2008, the cost of this route is prohibitive and it is unlikely to be delivered through public or private investment in the period to 2026.
-A strategy to seek to divert HGV traffic away from Lutterworth is presently supported by the District and County Council as part of an action point within the Transport Plan and Air Quality Management Plan.
-The most favoured approach in terms of development during the period to 2026 is to diversify the employment currently located adjacent to the A426 Leicester Road to reduce heavy goods traffic within the town and to undertake improvements to key junctions on existing routes to the west of the town and improve traffic calming within the town centre.
-A Study of HGV movement in South West Leicestershire commissioned by the County Council will help to examine the opportunity for routeing HGV traffic away from the A426.
-Areas to the south and west of the town provide the best opportunity to accommodate additional HGV generating employment with the least impact on the town centre. - 6.26 Employment land in Lutterworth is mostly concentrated along the Leicester Road in a series of estates occupying the sites of former engineering works.
-During the lifetime of the strategy the approach will be to continue to move the character of the area away from large scale distribution activity to offices and light industrial uses and alternative forms of development where appropriate. - 6.27 Lutterworth currently under-performs as a retail centre and there is a particular need to help strengthen the comparison shopping offer during the period to 2026.
-This will achieved by examining development opportunities around the Principal Shopping and Business Area with a view to promoting opportunities to retain and attract shoppers to the town centre. - 6.28 The proximity of Lutterworth town and Bitteswell village coupled with the nearby presence of the large scale Magna Park Distribution Complex (which occupies the same area as Lutterworth town itself) demands an approach which in seeking appropriate location for additional housing development, avoids coalescence.
-In order to signpost development away from this area a Separation Area will be maintained but specific support given to the use of this area for implementing green infrastructure initiatives as described in policy 8.
+- 6.26 Lutterworth currently under-performs as a retail centre and there is a particular need to help strengthen the comparison shopping offer during the period to 2028.
+This will achieved by examining development opportunities around the Principal Shopping and Business Area with a view to promoting opportunities to retain and attract shoppers to the town centre. - 6.27 The proximity of Lutterworth town and Bitteswell village coupled with the nearby presence of the large scale Magna Park Distribution Centre (which occupies the same area as Lutterworth town itself) demands an approach which in seeking appropriate location for additional housing development, avoids coalescence.
+In order to signpost development away from this area a Separation Area will be maintained but specific support given to the use of this area for implementing green infrastructure initiatives as described in Policy CS8.

-Policy 15: Leicester Urban Fringe
+Policy CS15: Leicester Principal Urban Area